saif86/Pakfood-Internationals---OOP-Case-Study/README.md

 4. Construct a final comprehensive Class diagram showing all objects and their relationships along with their attributes and functions.

 ### Important things to consider:
-1. As happens in real world that everyone visualizes a problem in a different way so the solutions of all students may vary based upon their own thinking, not taken from any source.
-2. You have to use standard UML notations for objects, classes, and their associations.
+    You have to use standard UML notations for objects, classes, and their associations.

 ### Note:
 Besides problem statement; objects, properties, and functions of a system can also be extracted from domain knowledge.
-You have to use all concepts studied so far like abstraction, encapsulation, inheritance, association, generalization, and specialization wherever applicable.
+You have to consider all OOP concepts like abstraction, encapsulation, inheritance, association, generalization, and specialization wherever applicable.

 ---
 ## Solution